Victor Timely: Fictional character biography

-At some point in his personal timeline, a divergent version of Kang decides to abandon the 21st Century and sets his sights on conquering the 20th.
-Travelling back in time to January 1, 1901, he founds the town of Timely, Wisconsin, grows a moustache and takes on the identity of town mayor "Victor Timely".
+At some point in his personal timeline, a divergent version of Kang decides to abandon the 21st century and sets his sights on conquering the 20th.
+Traveling back in time to January 1, 1901, he founds the town of Timely, Wisconsin, grows a moustache and takes on the identity of town mayor "Victor Timely".
 Building a corporate empire, Timely Industries, he builds a series of factories for common machinery ahead of Henry Ford and Thomas Edison, while instilling in his company's workers unflinching loyalty and knowledge of robotics.
 Subsequently, Timely uses his town to establish the time-crossroads of Chronopolis, which he intends to serve as city-state headquarters for all future versions of himself.
 Originally confined to the town itself, the fortress gradually grows out of sync with time and space into the outskirts of Limbo, becoming a crossroads between past, present, and future, where one can walk between all time periods without requiring the use of a time machine, accessible via a portal.
 When away in Chronopolis, Timely is replaced by robotic stand-ins remotely run by A.I. copies of himself, which would age and die over time, allowing him to fake his death and assume the mantle of his own "son", Victor Timely, Junior.

 In 1929, Timely employs Phineas Horton to develop the technology to allow him to eventually create the original Human Torch by 1939, allowing Timely a secret backdoor to take control of the android.
-By the 1980s (modern-day; floating timeline), now presenting as his own grandson Victor Timely III, Timely Industries' technology stretches out to include the security measures behind the Baxter Building and Avengers Tower, and the robotic limbs of every cyborg in the Marvel Universe, in particular Misty Knight and Deathlok, allowing him to control their actions and eventually supplant Kang Prime with his former name, becoming the Anachronauts, his soldiers in Chronopolis.
+By the 1980s (modern-day; floating timeline), now presenting as his grandson Victor Timely III, Timely Industries' technology stretches out to include the security measures behind the Baxter Building and Avengers Tower, and the robotic limbs of every cyborg in the Marvel Universe, in particular Misty Knight and Deathlok, allowing him to control their actions and eventually supplant Kang Prime with his former name, becoming the Anachronauts, his soldiers in Chronopolis.
 This grants Timely (now Kang Prime) control over the Sentinels in "Kang Dynasty".

 Powers and abilities

-Victor Timely has eternal youth and possess a genius-level intellect.
-He amassed an extensive knowledge of 20th Century history, allowing him to dominate the mechanical industry of the time and providing his future selves with an advantage over their adversaries.
+Victor Timely has eternal youth and possesses a genius-level intellect.
+He amassed an extensive knowledge of 20th-century history, allowing him to dominate the mechanical industry of the time and provide his future selves with an advantage over their adversaries.
 He also is capable of making robot duplicates of himself that simulate human aging to help hide his immortality from the world at large.